-On 17 July 2013 the UK Parliament passed the Marriage (Same Sex Couples) Act 2013.
-This will allow same-sex couples to marry in England and Wales once it comes into force, which is expected in the summer of 2014.
+The UK Parliament passed the Marriage (Same Sex Couples) Act 2013 on 17 July 2013.
+This will allow same-sex couples to marry in England and Wales once it comes into force on 29 March 2014.

 The introduction of equal marriage will end some but not all the discrimination against same-sex couples, which came about by having a separate institution of civil partnership.